Joe Budd WMA

 Regulations Unique to Spring Turkey Season -

-- Only bows (and crossbows with disabled crossbow permit) or muzzleloading guns (rifles or shotguns) are allowed for hunting.
+- Only bows (and crossbows with disabled crossbow permit) or muzzleloading guns (rifles or shotguns) are allowed for hunting, except modern shotguns may be used during the youth turkey hunt.
 Using a shot size larger than #2 is prohibited.

 - Legal shooting hours are ½ hour before sunrise until sunset.